 Weekly conferences systematically cover the theory and practice of laboratory medicine and anatomic pathology.
 Residents are actively involved in interdepartmental conferences and in medical student small group teaching.

 The faculty of the Department of Pathology is committed to the success of our training programs.
 They actively participate in the educational endeavors of each resident and fellow.
-With 12 residents and 23 staff members, there is ample opportunity for close interaction among trainees and faculty.
-A wide array of specialties are represented in our curriculum and are taught by scholars with expertise in their respective fields, including but not limited to autopsy, bone and soft tissue pathology, breast pathology, bone and soft tissue pathology, pulmonary pathology, neuropathology, dermatopathology, coagulation, chemistry, immunopathology, transplant pathology, hematopathology, pediatric pathology, electron microscopy, exfoliative and aspiration cytology, molecular pathology, transfusion medicine, microbiology and cytogenetics.
+With 16 residents and 15 staff members, there is ample opportunity for close interaction among trainees and faculty.
+A wide array of specialties are represented in our curriculum and are taught by scholars with expertise in their respective fields, including but not limited to autopsy, bone and soft tissue pathology, breast pathology, cytopathology, dermatopathology, gastrointestinal and hepatobiliary pathology, genitourinary pathology, gynecologic pathology, neuropathology, pediatric pathology, pulmonary pathology, chemistry, coagulation, cytogenetics, hematopathology, immunopathology, microbiology, molecular pathology, transfusion medicine, and transplant pathology.

 Didactic and practical exposure to laboratory management and informatics are incorporated into the training schedule.
-The department annually processes approximately 7,054,061 clinical laboratory tests, almost 25,000 surgical pathology specimens, over 17,000 cytology specimens (including gynecologic and nongynecologic specimens), over 2,100 fine needle aspirates/cores, and around 120 autopsies.
+The department annually processes over 8 million clinical laboratory tests, approximately 25,000 surgical pathology specimens, over 11,000 cytology specimens (including gynecologic and nongynecologic specimens), approximately 1000 fine needle aspirates/cores, and around 100 autopsies.

-House staff training is supervised by the residency training director, departmental chairman and the departmental residency committee, which is comprised of the chief resident and faculty representatives from both Anatomic and Clinical Pathology.
+House staff training is supervised by the residency training director, departmental chairman and the departmental residency committee, which is comprised of the chief residents and faculty representatives from both Anatomic and Clinical Pathology.
 There is ongoing review of the effectiveness and content of the program, with modifications made as new knowledge and techniques evolve.
 Resident progress is formally monitored by monthly and semi-annual evaluations, whereas, the program and faculty are evaluated annually by each resident.

 Resident appointments are for one year.
 Re-appointment is subject to the standards of the department and policies of the University of Mississippi Medical Center.